realitytracing/Reality-Tracing-WIP/human-foundations/local-ends.md

 ## Definition

-Local ends are the **bounded targets toward which human energy flows**.
+Local ends are the **bounded targets toward which human capacity flows**.

-In human systems, attention, effort, emotion, and time do not remain static.
-Energy must always flow toward something.
+In human systems, attention, effort, emotion, cognition, and time do not remain static.
+Bounded capacities must always flow toward something.
 That “something” is an end.

-Human energy does not organize around a single, final, or clearly named objective.
+Human behavior does not organize around a single, final, or clearly named objective.
 Instead, it flows toward many overlapping, abstract, partially formed, and shifting ends.
-These ends are constrained by a single mind’s capacity, by time, and by circumstance.
+These ends are constrained by a single mind’s capacities, by time, and by circumstance.

 They are therefore **local**.